normaluser/moon-lander-SDL3/readme.md

 ## a 2D game of gravity using SDL3 / Pascal

 This is my attempt to bring "moon lander" back to life.
-This version of Moonlander is almost rewritten from scratch in SDL3.
+This version of Moonlander is almost rewritten from scratch, using Pascal and SDL3.

 # Dependencies